 Mike is a graduate of the Louisiana Scholars College at Northwestern State University, earning a Bachelor of Arts in Liberal Arts with a concentration in Scientific Inquiry.
 He earned a Master of Education in Marriage and Family Therapy from Southeastern Louisiana University.
 Over a decade of work in education, Mike served as a high school counselor, professional academic advisor, career counselor, and university instructor.

-Laura Zito, Retention Specialist
+Laura Zito, Enrollment Specialist

 Laura previously served as the department’s Online Student Support Specialist from 2013 to 2016.
 In that role, she developed and refined processes and relationships to respond to prospective and current online student inquiries and issues while providing outstanding customer service to students and other internal and external customers.